 Succession planning should not be left until the last minute, i.e. the eve of the young farmer’s 35th birthday.
 Given the nature of Irish farms and how they tend to operate there will be a number of issues that will require careful consideration including, the retiring farmer’s needs from both a financial and personal, the family situation, tax implications and finances.

 As mentioned above, successful farm transfers or succession plans will involve collaboration between your Accountant, Agricultural Advisor and Solicitor.
-They should ask the relevant questions in order to understand exactly what it is all of the parties expect to get out of the transaction and once they have established this, figure out the best way to achieve the desired goals.
+They should ask the relevant questions in order to understand exactly what it is all of the parties expect to get out of the transaction.
+Once they have established this, they will figure out the best way to achieve the desired goals.

 We have set out some of the most common questions/considerations that generally arise below: